 Furthermore, the technique Apple are using to decrease the use of blue light, is by incorporating yellow light instead of blue light, only in the evening.
 This will give the screen a slight yellow tint in the evening, affecting the display of your screen.
 Our Ocushield screen protector does not use a heavy yellow tint, therfore maintaining the image quality, keeping the clarity of the screen as crisp as possible.

-So make sure, even with the new iOS 9.3 update, we are protecting our eyes from blue light as much as possible, while still being able to retain clear and normal images from our iPhones and iPads.
-See above or our comparison between an Ocushield filter and the iPhone software.
+- So make sure, even with the new iOS 9.3 update, we are protecting our eyes from blue light as much as possible, while still being able to retain clear and normal images from our iPhones and iPads.